j1sk1ss/NIFAT32/README.md

 }
 ```

 But error-correcting coding of the whole FAT is necessary, according to the test results (see below).
-Results with static injection of 1 million random bit flips (boot sector decompression and Hamming coding + FAT decompression and major voting without error-correcting coding):
+Results with static injection of 1 million random bit flips (boot sector decompression and Hamming encoding + FAT decompression and major voting without error-cerrection encoding):

 <p align="center">
 	<img src="graphs/FAT_errors.png" alt="Errors due bit-flip injection"/>